irmen/ksim65/README.md

 ![ehBasic](ehbasic.png)

-Finally there is a fairly functional C64 emulator running the actual roms (not included, but can be easily found elsewhere for example with the Vice emulator):
+Finally there is a fairly functional C64 emulator running the actual roms (not included, but can be easily found elsewhere for example with the [Vice emulator](http://vice-emu.sourceforge.net/).
+The emulator supports character mode, bitmap mode (hires and multicolor), hardware sprites and various timers and IRQs.
+It's not cycle perfect, and the video display is drawn on a per-frame basis, so raster splits/rasterbars are impossible.
+But many other things work fine.

 ![C64 emulation](c64.png)